Rickodesea/Cute/README.md

 Many of the macros mentioned in the earlier sections have a counterpart which allows to output a custom messages instead of some default ones.

-All of these have the same name as the aforementioned macros, just with `_FORMAT` added.
+All of these have the same name as the aforementioned macros, just with `_F` added.
 With the suffix, they then expect `printf`-like string format and corresponding additional arguments.

 So, for example, instead of the simple checking macros